Swinton Academy

-q

 Ofsted inspections

 In November 2011, in the last inspection by Ofsted of the pre-academy school, it was judged to be a "Good" school with a good sixth form.
 In 2019, three years after the conversion to an Academy, Ofsted's first inspection of the academy found it to "Require Improvement".

 Since the commencement of Ofsted inspections in September 1993, Swinton has undergone five inspections: